Major Hurricane Felicia 2021

-Satellite images and tracking maps of Category 4 Major Hurricane Felicia 2021, July 11 - 22.
+Satellite images, weather maps and tracks of Category 4 Major Hurricane Felicia 2021, July 11 - 22.
 Max wind speed 145mph.

 A small area of deep convection that flared up early this morning (July 20) has dissipated.
 Since then, what's left of Felicia is just a low cloud swirl moving within the trade wind flow, with thin high clouds moving over it from the west.
 The initial motion is 255/14 knots.
 Felicia is moving in a hostile environment, with dry, stable conditions, vertical wind shear greater than 25 mph (20 knots), and sea surface temperatures around 25 to 26°C. While there may be isolated flare-ups of deep convection over the next couple of days, reintensification under these conditions is not likely.
 Thus, Felicia has been declared a post-tropical remnant low.
 The remnant circulation of Felicia should continue to spin down and the global models open up the circulation into a trough by the end of the week.